 To overcome all of this we have to teach our brain that it is safe to stop hunting.

 The only way we teach our brain it is safe to stop hunting, is to stop hunting!

 We stop the compulsive walking to the supermarkets, we stop the constant need to be out buying, sourcing, hunting food.

 We stop our bodies from pacing, standing, being constantly ready to flee.

-We stop & relax & we eat!
+We stop and relax and we eat!

-Cold turkey the movement to show the brain that it’s ok to continue to do so & as you do (in my experience) the drive to move and hunt will slowly reduce and sitting and eating will get easier.
+Cold turkey the movement to show the brain that it’s ok to continue to do so and as you do (in my experience) the drive to move and hunt will slowly reduce and sitting and eating will get easier.